 One evening, we ventured down to the beach, despite the wind, to visit the jetty and collect some shells.
 We weren’t far from our beach’s condo when Caroline reached down to picking up what she thought was a brown shell.
 Instead, she pulled a dead mouse out of the sand.
 I kid you not.
 She was surprisingly unfazed.
 We took a quick trip back to the bathroom for a thorough hand washing and proceeded with our shell collecting.
 There was also an opossum that evidently lives in the dunes under the boardwalk to the beach.
 It was huge and the big girls were very entertained watching it from our balcony.

-I brought a new little squeeze toy to the beach that shoots out foam balls (a great little toy for grip strengthening per this OT).
+I brought a new little squeeze toy to Orange Beach that shoots out foam balls (a great little toy for grip strengthening per this OT).
 Literally minutes after I firmly told the big girls that they didn’t need to take it out on the balcony because they would lose the balls, I accidentally shot one through the barely open sliding glass door.
 I was trying to peg Margaret with it and missed.
 It was certainly a winning parenting moment.
 I died laughing at the irony and they were pretty upset with me.
 We looked for it in the bushes every time we went down to the pool, but we came home with 4 foam balls instead of 5.